gum84/Megadrive-/Choosing-a-microcontroller.md

 If you are not too much into the Arduino world, this variety can be confusing, so here's how to choose the best microcontroller for you:

-* First of all, **if you have already modded your console** with the D4s/Seb mod and the chip is installed in a socket, you are advised to get an **ATtiny84**: all the wires that are already in place will be fine and you will just need to solder a few more wires to the controller port.
+* First of all, **if you have already modded your console** with the D4s/Seb mod and the chip is installed in a socket, you are advised to get an **ATtiny44(A)** or **ATtiny84(A)**: all the wires that are already in place will be fine and you will just need to solder a few more wires to the controller port.
 If the chip is not installed in a socket, just desolder it but keep the wires, they will all be fine!

 * **If you have an Atmel AVR microcontroller handy**, check out below to see if that particular chip is supported and if the features you are interested in are available on it.
 If so, **use it**!